ianwalkeruk/marina/README.md

   and it's very solid and comprehensive.

   There's a very deliberate design decision to explicitly load the configuration into a memory-based object, which allows for future expansion into loading alternative formats.
+If you are manually editing the the configuration, then you're doing it wrong.

 * This has saved my bacon.
 How can I ever repay you?